wagnerfns/API-Graph/README.md

 This project is compatible with python3.6

-## what was implemented:
+## What was implemented
 Currently, this project has these graphs methods:

   - Directed Matrix
 - Not directed Matrix
 - List adjacency directed
 - Search Vertex